ioam/topographica/doc/Team_Members/index.rst

  continues to use Topographica in his postdoctoral work and has contributed a variety of related code.

-Wiktor Brodlo, 2012 - 2013
- Wiktor is supervising the split of Topographica into independent subprojects, as part of his undergraduate project.

-Boris Hristov, 2012 - 2013
+Ignotas Sulzenko, 2014-2015
- Boris is building an improved test suite for Topographica, as part of his undergraduate project.
+ Ignotas is working on GP-GPU support for Topographica, as part of his undergraduate project.

 Alessio Plebe, 2010 -
- Alessio teaches at the University of Messina, Italy, and contributes code for analyzing higher-order feature maps.
+ Alessio is an Associate Professor at the University of Messina, Italy, and contributes code for analyzing higher-order feature maps.

-Keith Robertson, 2012 - 2013
- Keith is expanding the Tk GUI support for Topographica, focusing on the Model Editor, as part of his undergraduate project.

 Philipp J. F. Rudiger, 2011 -
  Philipp completed his MSc degree at the University of Edinburgh, working on RF measurement protocols for two-photon Calcium imaging in ferrets and is now pursuing his PhD on feedback, attention and contextual processing in V1 using Topographica models.
+He has contributed extensively to Topographica, particularly in the HoloViews and ImaGen submodules.

 Jean-Luc Stevens, 2011 -
  Jean-Luc received an MSc degree from the University of Edinburgh (project: A temporal model of neural activity and VSD response in the primary visual cortex) and is now a PhD student in Edinburgh working on temporal processing in V1 using Topographica models.
+He has contributed extensively to Topographica, particularly in the Lancet, HoloViews, and ImaGen submodules.

 Previous contributors
 ---------------------